 Juvenile novels were a major part of Heinlein's output.
 To some extent, his juvenile fiction and his Future History overlap.
 Not only are there a handful of juvenile stories in the Future History but, further, several of the Scribner Juvenile novels share a considerable amount of background material with the History despite not being fully consistent with that series.

-Anderson did not write anything like the same amount of juvenile fiction but nevertheless incorporated two juvenile short stories into his major future history series, the History of Technic Civilization, and one longer juvenile work, originally published as a single volume, into his Time Patrol series.
+Anderson did not write anything like the same amount of juvenile fiction but nevertheless incorporated three juvenile short stories into his major future history series, the History of Technic Civilization, and one longer juvenile work, originally published as a single volume, into his Time Patrol series.
 His non-series short story, "Escape The Morning," is Heinleinian in every respect:

 published in Boy's Life and copyright Boy Scouts of America;